-Now lets be honest the first hour of "Mercy Streets" once we have the twins switching places is pretty obvious.
-As John finds himself in the religious shoes of Jeremiah and instantly tries to work a con finds something deeper whilst Jeremiah having to act a criminal finds himself being tempted.
-The set up to this moral conflict is obvious but I use the word moral because that is what this is more than a movie which bashes a religious message across.
-Sadly the final third of the movie from a narrative point of view falls apart which really is a shame as the first half is good.
+Now lets be honest the first hour of "Mercy Streets", once we have the twins switching places. is pretty obvious.
+As John finds himself in the religious shoes of Jeremiah he immediately tries to work a con but finds something deeper whilst Jeremiah having to act a criminal finds himself confronted by temptation.
+The set up to this moral conflict is obvious but I use the word moral because that is why "Mercy Streets" is more than a movie which forces a Christian message.
+Sadly the final third of the movie from a narrative point of view falls apart which really is a shame as what goes before is good.

-What makes it good is firstly director Jon Gunn who brings a nice edge to the movie with some nice action scenes and a visual style which is between independent and mainstream with some creative use of slow motion and freeze frame.
+What makes it good is firstly director Jon Gunn brings a nice edge to "Mercy Streets" with some nice action scenes and a visual style which is between independent and mainstream with some creative use of slow motion and freeze frames.
 He also uses a decent soundtrack which makes this feel anything but a stuffy piece of Christian cinema.
 But he also shows that you can make an action thriller with out the need for the characters to swear every other line or end up in bed.
-He also embodies the movie with just the right amount of humour so that he gets that desired smile but never takes it too far into the realms of being cheesy.
+He also delivers just the right amount of humour so that he gets that desired smile but never takes it too far into the realms of making "Mercy Streets" cheesy.

 But secondly we also have David A.R.
 White who is good at playing the twins and giving them mannerisms to differentiate between them.
-Yes you could say that as John he is not a bad ass but he gives him a reasonable edge which makes him entertaining rather than dangerous.
-Entertaining is definitely the words for Eric Roberts who has some great fun with intentionally fun lines and acting the bad ass as Rome.
+Yes you could say that as John he is not a real bad guy but he gives him a reasonable edge which makes him entertaining rather than dangerous.
+Entertaining is definitely the word for Eric Roberts who has some great fun with intentionally fun lines and acting the bad guy as Rome.

 What this all boils down to is that I will be the first to admit that "Mercy Streets" is not great cinema but it is better than most direct to video and TV movies thanks to the acting and the directing.
-So basically I am saying give "Mercy Streets" a go even if Christian cinema is not your thing as it will surprise you how effective it can be.
+So basically I am saying give "Mercy Streets" a go even if Christian cinema is not your thing as it might surprise you how entertaining it is.